jeyeong-park/T-STA/README.md

 ## License

-The released cells and library are distributed under the license specified in the `LICENSE` file.
-The CNTFET compact model is **not** covered by this license and remains under its original terms.
+The cells and library will be released under the Creative Commons Attribution 4.0 International (CC BY 4.0) license; the license file and copyright information will be added upon publication.
+The CNTFET compact model is not covered by this license and remains under its original terms.

 ## Contact